 They'll always be against him.

-Yeah, no, I you got it exactly right, and it's in the context of the failure, right?
+And it's in the context of the failure, right?

-So we did a face plant on Obamacare, and now no one knows what's gonna be in the tax plan, and you got Carl Rowe coming out yesterday attacking the Freedom Caucus, being against the budget and being against the tax plan.
+And you got Carl Rove coming out yesterday attacking the Freedom Caucus, being against the budget and being against the tax plan.

-The problem is not even the tax writers on Ways and Means Committee know what the tax plan is.
+The problem is, not even the tax writers on Ways and Means Committee know what the tax plan is.

-And we're starting to hear some rumors that the small guy is being left behind, NFIB and etcetera.
+And we're starting to hear some rumors that the small guy is being left behind, NFIB and et cetera.

 And then the Wall Street Journal lead editorial today says, holy moly, we may not get pro-growth tax reform.

-Here's how I interpreted the robe.
+How I interpreted the Rove.

-And um I'm now fearful that the same mistakes that were made on health care, Congressman Brad are gonna be made again, and that is there's no consensus plan.
+And I'm now fearful that the same mistakes that were made on health care, Congressman Brad, are going to be made again.

 Nobody sees it ahead of time.

-It's it's a Nancy Pelosi thing again.
+It's a Nancy Pelosi thing again.

 We don't want to vote on it and then find out what's in it and find out it's a disaster.